Anglo-Bruneian War

-The Anglo-Bruneian War was a four year long war fought by the United Kingdom against the Bruneian Empire and the Kingdom of Marudu.
-It exposed Brunei's complete weakness and would eventually cause the fall of the Bruneian Sultanate.
+The Anglo-Bruneian War was a four year long war fought by the United Kingdom against the Bruneian Empire and the Kingdom of Marudu from 1843–1847.

 Prelude

-In July 1774, Sultan Omar Ali Saifuddien I had promised the island of Labuan to Great Britain in exchange for protection against the Pirates.
-However, the offer came to nothing, with Brunei instead fighting the Sulu Sultanate in order to weaken it in the Twenty Years' War.

-By the 1800s, several foreign powers had started to come to Southeast Asia, starting with the Portuguese conquest of Malacca in 1511 and the Dutch conquests of Java and Southern Borneo made possible by the Anglo-Dutch Treaty of 1824.
+Several foreign powers had started to come to Southeast Asia, starting with the Portuguese conquest of Malacca in 1511 and the Dutch conquests of Java and Southern Borneo made possible by the Anglo-Dutch Treaty of 1824.
 In this context, Labuan became more important to the foreign powers as they began to venture into Borneo from Labuan.

+In 1775, the East India Company temporarily occupied Labuan after the failure at Balambangan with the Sultan of Brunei, Omar Ali Saifuddien I offering the island to East India Company in exchange for protection against the Sulu pirates.

 The expansion of other western powers in the region caused Britain to realise the need for a permanent harbour in northwestern Borneo to prevent further foreign interference.
 The British worried that the Sultan might seek the assistance of other foreign powers who, at that time, were active in Southeast Asia, such as the Americans.
 Nevertheless, Labuan was considered a safe shelter, strategically situated to protect British interests in the region, especially the trade route with China.
 With the assistance of James Brooke, Britain now sought to take over Labuan.

 Armies

-The British though never deployed any infantry foot soldiers, not including the Sarawakian forces, they did deploy squadron of from six to nine ships and white officers from the British Army commanded the forces of Sarawak.
-Relying local volunteers and the armies of Brooke aligned chiefs.
-But nonetheless were way more modernised than the Bruneians and Marudu armies.

-Brunei, in contrast, were less modern than their British adversaries but were not as technologically and organisation lacking as the Chinese in the First Opium War.
-Their forces did not depend on bows and arrows but rather old but effective traditional cannons and already had acquired muskets before the war.
-With their only issue being their armies were smaller than the Sarawakians and British and their navy being completely outdated, relying on traditional boats which were outmatched by the British steamships.

-Despite Syarif Osman making alliances with other Syarifs in Sabah.
-Marudu collapsed as they were disorganised, easily frightened without Osman and later were resorting to fight in guerilla warfare having less manpower and British firepower supremacy lead to Marudu's demise and Syarif Osman's fall.
+British-Sarawakian forces

+The British-Sarawakian forces consisted of loyal Dayak especially the Bidayuh and Sarawak Malays soldiers and local followers led by both native chiefs who were involved with the Sarawak rebellion in 1836 and white officers from the British Army With the Royal Navy deploying six to nine ships, equipped with congreve rockets and modern cannons.

+The Sarawakian soldiers, local followers and retinues were armed with an assortment of muskets from either Brooke or old reused muskets from the previous rebellion of 1836 and before, with the additional traditional weapons.

+the Bruneian princes and their retinue, who later sided with Brooke were more better equipped compared to the followers of local Sarawak chiefs, having brass helmets and chainmail, mostly of the baju lamina and kechubong helmet variety.

+Iban forces

+The Iban rebels were primarily made up of warriors equipped with spears, blowpipes, mandau, piso pedang and kliau, alongside cannons and muskets, which were also placed on their bangkong ships.

+Bruneian forces

+The Bruneian forces consisted of raiders, retinues, retainers, levies and warriors, who had an arsenal of weapons from the Apostate war, Melanau rebellion of 1795, the Bruneian civil war in 1826 and the Sarawak rebellion in 1836.

+Brunei had at least thirty eight of both brass and iron swivel cannons and ten Spanish cannons crafted during the reign of Charles III of Spain likely captured during the Apostate war, older muskets of both flintlock and matchlock alongside traditional arms.
+They deployed at least more than seven proas.